Contamination Bias in Linear Regressions: Introduction

-This paper shows that such regressions generally fail to identify convex weighted averages of heterogeneous treatment effects, and discusses solutions to this problem.
-The problem may be surprising given an influential result in \textcite{angrist98}, showing that regressions on a single binary treatment $D_i$ and flexible controls $W_i$ estimate a convex weighted average of treatment effects whenever $D_i$ is conditionally as good as randomly assigned.
-We show that this result does not generalize to multiple treatments.
-Despite a set of treatments being completely randomly assigned within groups, as in a stratified multi-armed \ac{RCT}, a regression on treatment and strata indicators generally fails to yield causally interpretable regression coefficients.
-Instead, regression estimates of each treatment's effect are generally contaminated by a non-convex average of the effects of other treatments: the regression coefficient for a given \ac{RCT} treatment arm generally incorporates the effects of \emph{all} arms.
+This paper shows that such multiple-treatment regressions generally fail to estimate convex weighted averages of heterogeneous causal effects, and discusses solutions to this problem.
+The problem may be surprising given an influential result in \textcite{angrist98}, showing that regressions on a single binary treatment $D_i$ and flexible controls $W_i$ estimate a convex average of treatment effects whenever $D_i$ is conditionally as good as randomly assigned.
+We show that this result does not generalize to multiple treatments: regression estimates of each treatment's effect are generally contaminated by a non-convex average of the effects of other treatments.
+Thus, the regression coefficient for a given treatment arm incorporates the effects of \emph{all} arms.